-In today's medical education landscape, many institutions struggle to achieve robust pediatric training.
+In today's medical education landscape, many institutions struggle to achieve robust pediatric training for their family medicine residents.
 In contrast, at Reading Hospital, both inpatient and outpatient pediatric training are a unique area of tremendous strength.
-Residents treat large volumes inpatient and outpatient pediatric patients as supervised by both dynamic family medicine and pediatric clinician educators.
+Residents treat large volumes of inpatient and outpatient pediatric patients as supervised by dynamic family medicine and pediatric clinician educators.
 Our pediatric faculty are essentially extensions of our own core family medicine group and treat our family medicine residents with ownership.
 Approximately 25 percent of Family Health Care Center patients are pediatric.
 You will perform procedures including circumcisions and will have responsibility for pediatric advanced life support for all inpatients.

 Population Health and Community Health

 The present and future of family medicine is our connection to community.
 No longer do we simply treat the patient in the examination room.
 Instead, we seek to engage with our broad patient population in the context of their community, while addressing biopsychosocial barriers and seeking to eliminate healthcare disparities.

 Residents are exposed to the effects of social, cultural, and economic influences on the lives and health of patients through a variety of experiences, including population health research and Western Berks Free Medical Clinic.
 Community agency volunteer opportunities are numerous, including a Street Medicine program for the homeless.
 For residents with a specific passion, our Resident Director of Community Medicine and Outreach leadership position and Community Medicine Committee allow residents to have even more intimate involvement.
 Plans exist to add additional components, including policy advocacy and community needs assessment.